-It's 27 years later.
+In no way do I share this memory to boast, but to make a point.
+It's 30+ years later.
 I'm sitting at my desk at Cru headquarters in Orlando, Florida.
-I lead a global project to place The JESUS Film on television in every city on earth with local TV stations.
+I lead a global project to place the JESUS Film on television in every city on earth with local TV stations.
 Remarkably, God, through his own will, has given me an opportunity to reach more people through a movie about Jesus, in one year, than Mrs. Briscoe could ever have hoped to reach by teaching in her entire lifetime.
+Last year (2017), over 101 million people heard or saw the story of Jesus through radio and television around the world.
 In fact, between now and 2025 we intend for this project to see 1.3 billion engagements with the story of Jesus.

 Did you know that God often turns our early experiences on their heads to show his glory and give us reason to praise him?
 Consider what God did to David.
 David's family considered him so unimportant that they didn't invite him to a dinner with the prophet Samuel.
 Yet, God made David the king of Israel and before he took the throne, Samuel was a trusted counselor.

 How about the Apostle Paul?
 God took him from being Christianity's chief persecutor to being its chief advocate.
 Where Paul once tried to destroy the church, he ended up building it and giving the church some of its most important theology and apologetics for the faith.